NeCTAR-RC/nectar-training/package09/sections/snapshot.markdown

 * Choose an Instance Name,
 * Keep or change the flavor (don't pick a smaller though),
 * Access & Security: Select key pair and security groups,
-* Avaliablity Zone (optional): Choose your Availability Zone,
+* Availability Zone (optional): Choose your Availability Zone,
 * and possibly change other settings if you wish.

 ### Snapshots of volumes

 A Volume Snapshot creates a copy of the state of a Volume.
-It is similar to taking a Snaphshot of an instance in that it *creates an Image* of which you can then *create new Volumes*.
+It is similar to taking a Snapshot of an instance in that it *creates an Image* of which you can then *create new Volumes*.
 This is not necessarily the most ideal form of Backup, because each Snapshot takes up **significant disk quota** the same size of your Volume --- even if the Volume still has lots of free space on it.
 For example, if you have a 50GB volume, but only use 1GB of data on it, then your Snapshot will still be 50GB.
 Also, you have *limited quota* available specifically for Snapshots.
 The [next section](backup.html) will cover more suitable forms of *backup* for your data.
 However, you may still prefer to take a Snapshot of particular state of the volume, in order to easily create a *new* volume from it at a later time.

 {% BgBox important %}
 The original Volume on which the Snapshot was based *must still exist*, or the Snapshots of it become useless.